June 3, 2016

 Adventures I had while exploring the (mostly) industrial beauty of the Gateway to the West.

 St Louis was sitting among the cities I had wanted to see for a long time.
 It came to my attention when I was keen on all-things-industrial many years ago.
-I learned about the city's significance with great interest, and I browsed the satellite maps of the area to make a list of places that I'd love to see.
+I learned about the city's significance with great interest, and I browsed the satellite maps of the area to make a list of places I'd love to see.
 However, since old factories, railroad bridges, and smokestacks aren't the only things my world revolves around, it took a while before I managed to materialize the trip.

 It finally happened during the fall of 2014.
 I lived in Kansas and worked for a newspaper, for which I put a boatload of overtime, so one afternoon, my editor told me to take a four-day vacation.
 I went straight home to grab some clothes and snacks and departed immediately.
-I haven't had a few consecutive days off in ages, so I better make the most of it!
+I haven't had a few consecutive free days in ages, so I better make the most of it!

 It didn't take long, and I entered the city, which welcomed me with loads of alarmed police vehicles and regular drivers about twice as aggressive compared to Kansas City.
 Another difference to the KC was a gallon of gas over 40 cents cheaper, so I pulled over to top up the tank.
 Then I went into a downtown hostel to assemble a strategy for the upcoming days so I'd be able to see the most.
 And, umm, stay safe.

-The owner of the hostel told me: "Go during the day and stay downtown; you'll be all right.
-Be very careful in the southern and the western parts, and don't even think about going north.
-If you'd be lucky enough and meet someone nice, they'd tell you 'Go away where you came from, because you don't belong there.'" ~ "How about the east?"
+When I got to my hostel, the owner told me: "Go during the day and stay downtown; you'll be all right.
+Be very careful in the southern and western parts, and don't even think about going north.
+If you'd be lucky enough and meet someone nice, they'd tell you, 'Go away where you came from, because you don't belong there.'" ~ "How about the east?"
 I asked.
 "Pff, forget the east.
 Just forget it," he answered.
 Right.
-But when I explore a city, I like to experience it more than by visiting a few touristy places and going home.
-For that, I could only buy a postcard.
-Long story short, I had prepared some points of interest to see in each direction.

 Visitors can take an elevator and go all the way up, where is an observation deck.
 But when I got there, it was already after the closing time.
 That exposed, I went to get a vantage point above the city from a few buildings instead.